datstat-consulting/DeepLearningEconometrics/README.md

 - ARIMA is less fragile to non-stationarity (this implementation uses a single layer perceptron).

 Nonlinear models are also supported, as well as those with multiple hidden layers.
 These have the benefit of further ignoring distributional properties.
 For instance, time-series models may completely ignore non-stationarity.
 These specific models are implemented:
-- Vector Autoencoding Nonlinear Autoregression (VANAR)
+- Vector Autoencoding Nonlinear Autoregression (VANAR),
-- Deep Instrumental Variables (Deep IV)
+- Deep Instrumental Variables (Deep IV),
-- Deep Generalized Method of Moments (Deep GMM)
+- Deep Generalized Method of Moments (Deep GMM),
+- Causal Inference, and
-- more to come
+- more to come.

 ## Installation
 You can install the package using pip: